tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/aerodynamics.rst

 Aerodynamic moments
 ===================

 In Tudat, aerodynamic moment coefficients can be provided and used in the same manner as aerodynamic force coefficients when (for instance) propagating rotational dynamics.
 Nominally, the aerodynamic force coefficients are *not* used to compute a correction to the aerodynamic moments, implicitly assuming that the aerodynamic moment reference point is equal to the vehicle's center of mass.
 However, in some cases, for instance where the center-of-mass is time-variable, the contribution of the force coefficients to the moment coefficients is to be taken into account.
 This is handled by the :attr:`~tudatpy.numerical_simulation.environment_setup.aerodynamic_coefficients.AerodynamicCoefficientSettings.add_force_contribution_to_moments` attribute of the :attr:`~tudatpy.numerical_simulation.environment_setup.aerodynamic_coefficients.AerodynamicCoefficientSettings` class.
-If a (non-NaN) moment reference point is provided to the aerodynamic coefficienr settings, this boolean is automatically set to True.
+If a (non-NaN) moment reference point is provided to the aerodynamic coefficient settings, this boolean is automatically set to True.
 To disable the addition of the force contribution to the moment coefficients, this attribute can be manually set to False after the creation of the aerodynamic coefficient settings.

 .. _control_surfaces: